cloudfoundry/docs-bosh/links.html.md

 ### <a id="implicit"></a> Implicit linking

-If a link type is provided by only one release job within a deployment, all release jobs in that deployment that consume links of that type will be implicitly connected to that provider.
+If a link type is provided by only one job within a deployment, all release jobs in that deployment that consume links of that type will be implicitly connected to that provider.

 Optional links are also implicitly connected; however, if no provider can be found, it continues to be `nil`.

 Implicit linking does not happen across deployments.

-In the following example, it's unnecessary to explicitly specify that web release job consumes "primary_db" link of type "db" from the postgres release job, since postgres release job is the only one that provides link of type "db".
+In the following example, it's unnecessary to explicitly specify that web job consumes "primary_db" link of type "db" from the postgres release job, since postgres job is the only one that provides link of type "db".

 ```yaml
 instance_groups: